logaan/promise-stream/README.md

 # promise-list

+_"What happens when an unblockable force meets an immutable object" - Lyndon Maydwell_

 A promise list serves the same purpose as a blocking lazy sequence.
 Javascript code may not block and so an asynchronous alternative is required.